Tzaoh/write-ups/TamuCtf2017/pwn2/pwn2.md

 > "Why this register?
 Why is it special?"

 The purpose of EIP register (or instruction pointer) is to indicate the CPU which instruction has to be executed after the current one.
-When the **echo** function finishes the CPU will need to continue the execution right after the call.
+When the **echo** function will finish the CPU will need to continue the execution right after the call.
 Like this:

 ![Pwn2 Normal execution flow](assets/4-pwn2_normal_flow.png)